Natural (band): History

-2000: Debut and U.S. attempt

-In the summer of 2000, Pearlman hired Steve Kipner to write Natural's first single, "Put Your Arms Around Me".
+In mid-2000, Pearlman hired Steve Kipner to write Natural's first single, "Put Your Arms Around Me".
 He also struck a deal with teenage accessories store Claire's.
 The store sold the single as an extra with a $12 or more purchase.
-A joint tour with The Monkees in conjunction with Claire's followed.
-However the single never actually charted on the Billboard Hot 100.
-The single became No. 3 on the Billboard Hot 100 Single Sales Chart yet that had little impact on the general public.
+A joint tour with the Monkees in conjunction with Claire's followed.
+However, the single never actually charted on the Billboard Hot 100.
+The single became No. 3 on the Billboard Hot 100 Single sales chart yet that had little impact on the general public.

+In 2001, they provided singing voices for the boy band, Party Posse, in The Simpsons episode titled, "New Kids on the Blecch".

 Natural attempted promotions in the U.S. several times in the next few years, though sporadically.
 Such promotions included several interviews and features in POPstar Magazine, performing in the Macy's Thanksgiving Day Parade 2001, performing medley tribute to the Bee Gees as part of ABC's 'Disco Ball' in 2003, and at one point a mall tour with Saks Fifth Avenue.
 Yet they still never charted or had successful radio play outside of Orlando.

-2001: German album debut and success

 Pearlman decided to wait on the U.S. release and the band went back to Germany where their first album Keep It Natural was released.
 The album exploded onto the top of the charts in many territories across the world, and debuted at No. 2 in Germany.
-This was only the beginning.
 The band continued with 8 top 10 singles and multiple Number 1's.
 The tours grew from Club-sized venues to Arena Tours.

-The single and the album did quite well, and tours followed around Germany.
-The band also experienced success in Malaysia and Japan as well as the Philippines.
-These were the Asian countries where they had the most success, winning several awards (see awards section).

 The band began performing at NASA events in 2001.
 They sang at the launch of the Space Shuttle Endeavour at the start of its 16th flight.
 They also performed "The Star-Spangled Banner" for the crew of the Space Shuttle Columbia before it launched.
 They were planning to co-write a space-themed song with astronaut William C. McCool before his death in the Space Shuttle Columbia disaster.

-2003: New direction and disagreements

-The days of pop boy bands had long passed even in Germany, and the members were adamant about trying out their own new sound.
-With each of their poppier singles progressively dropping on the charts (for instance "Put Your Arms Around Me" reached No. 12, while the fourth single, "Runaway", only reached #40) the guys felt it was time to change.